icerpc/icerpc-docs/pages/icerpc-for-ice-users/slice/converting-ice-into-slice.md

 ## Limitations

-A few definitions in .ice files has no equivalent with the .slice syntax and as a result cannot be converted:
+A few definitions in .ice files have no equivalent in the .slice syntax and as a result cannot be converted:

 - local Slice\
   The .slice syntax does not support local definitions.